 There may be some fraying from the friction.
 If you notice these signs at all, get in contact with a garage door technician as soon as possible.
 The importance of these is high, so don’t adjust the tension on these yourself, they should be dealt with by a professional.

-Make sure that all components are locked in place tightly, and securely (screws, nuts, bolts, etc.).
+Make sure that all components are locked in place tightly (screws, nuts, bolts, etc.).
 If any are damaged, consider a replacement.